ngaskill/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/17-blogs-entry-display-screenlet-for-android.markdown

 ## Listener [](id=listener)

-Blogs Entry Display Screenlet delegates some events to a class that implements `AssetDisplayListener`.
-This interface lets you implement the following methods:
+Because a blog entry is an asset, Blogs Entry Display Screenlet delegates its events to a class that implements `AssetDisplayListener`.
+This interface lets you implement the following method:

 - `onRetrieveAssetSuccess(AssetEntry assetEntry)`: Called when the Screenlet successfully loads the blog entry.